susam/devil/README.md

     cursor forward by 16 characters.

 10. Type `, SPC` to type a comma followed by space.
-This is a special key sequence to make it convenient to type comma in the text.
+This is a special key sequence to make it convenient to type a comma in the text.
     Note that this sacrifices the use of `, SPC` to mean `C-SPC` which could have been a convenient way to set a mark.

 11. Type `, z SPC` and watch Devil translate it to `C-SPC` and set a